 - Instructional Design (15 credits from PTTP may be applied to this program)

-- Instructional Design and Technology (12 credits from PTTP may be applied to this program)
+- Instructional Design with supervisor's certificate (9 credits from PTTP may be applied to this program)

-- School Library Media Specialist (12 credits from PTTP may be applied to this program)
+- School Library Media Specialist (Includes NJ certification-12 credits from PTTP may be applied to this program)

 How Do I Apply?